Brenda / Chef Proprietor

 In 2007, Brenda convinced Libby to leave her illustrious career as an academic and help her open a small, humble restaurant.
 One incredibly successful restaurant, wedding, and beautiful baby girl later, Libby considers herself to be one of the luckiest restaurateurs in San Francisco.

-Luciano / Sous Chef
+Luciano / Chef de Cuisine

 Luciano has been the sous chef at Brenda's since 2008.
 His 13 years of experience, loyalty and dedication make him a valuable part of her team.